Zenhance/AgeOfVillagers/README.md

 5. The shapes should resemble as shown above, but do not have to be exactly the same.

-We want a nation named _Egyptian Kings_.

-### Details
+## _Egyptian Kings_
 1. The house, tree and water source looks as follows:
 ![image](https://user-images.githubusercontent.com/1958088/87902813-622b9400-ca7c-11ea-8c3e-93268dd4c3f7.png)

-1. They did not live in the pyramids, but it is a well-known symbol of ancient Egypt!
+2. They did not live in the pyramids, but it is a well-known symbol of ancient Egypt!
-1. The water source is a well and it should be 12px by 12px.
+3. The water source is a well and it should be 12px by 12px.
-1. The terrain should be a plain yellow colour.
+4. The terrain should be a plain yellow colour.
-1. The shapes should resemble as shown above, but do not have to be exactly the same.
+5. The shapes should resemble as shown above, but do not have to be exactly the same.

-We want a nation named _Arab Bedouin_.

-### Details
+## _Arab Bedouin_
 1. The house and tree look as follows:
 ![image](https://user-images.githubusercontent.com/1958088/87860849-99a61d80-c962-11ea-8384-cf16b7d92dce.png)
-1. Bedouin villages do not build their own water source, therefore, the water sources should disappear for Bedouin villages.
+2. Bedouin villages do not build their own water source, therefore, the water sources should disappear for Bedouin villages.
-1. The terrain should be a yellowish colour.
+3. The terrain should be a yellowish colour.
-1. The shapes should resemble as shown above, but do not have to be exactly the same.
+4. The shapes should resemble as shown above, but do not have to be exactly the same.